EvidenceBench/EvidenceBench/train_and_dev_set_license.md

-# Train and Dev Set License:
+# License for Train and Dev Set:

 # Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International